KatePaulauskas/trade-tracker/README.md

 The following features could be implemented to further advance the Trade Tracker functionality and improve user experience:

-1. Initially to was planned to create a chart showing progress over time and displaying i under the 'Summary' table.
+1. Initially it was planned to create a chart showing progress over time and displaying it under the 'Summary' table.
 However, due to time constraints and the complexity of the setup, it was decided to move it under future features and replace it with a table of entered trades.
 2. Display a log of investments along with their respective dates.
 3. Add an option to withdraw from the current balance.
 4. Display negative numbers in a different color (red) for clarity.
 5. Show alerts when the % profit/loss is negative.
 Offer suggestions to change or improve the trading strategy, and recommend articles and educational videos on strategy improvement.
 6. Offer data storage on the backend.
 Add a login bar for the members' area, allowing the Trade Tracker to be accessed through any browser.
 Users can log into their accounts and access their records.
 7. Provide a dropdown menu for users to choose their preferred currency for display, ensuring that values are shown in a monetary format rather than as plain numbers.

 ## Testing